jpcind/vlan-inter-vlan-routing/README.md

 * Default gateway configuration
 * Cisco IOS verification and troubleshooting

+## Packet Tracer Lab File

+The complete Cisco Packet Tracer lab is included in this repository:

+`VLAN.pkt`

+The file can be opened in Cisco Packet Tracer to inspect the VLAN configuration, trunk link, router subinterfaces, and inter-VLAN routing.

 ## Network Topology

 The network uses a Layer 2 switch connected to end devices in separate VLANs.